717-4 FAILURE TO COOPERATE WITH CSSDChild Support Services Division

 1. Good Cause Claim

 A good cause claim must be acted upon within 30 days from the date the signed claim for good cause is received in the DPADivision of Public Assistance office.
-The parent or caretaker relative must be informed of the decision in writing.
+The parent or caretaker relative must be informed of the decision is writing.

 If good cause is allowed, the W061Child Support - Good Cause Allowed notice is sent and EISEligibility Information System is coded as appropriate.
-When the good cause decision is made after the eligibility determination has been completed and benefits approved, the caseworker must also notify CSSDChild Support Services Division of the good cause decision by sending an e-mail to cssdgoodcause@alaska.gov.
+When the good cause decision is made after the eligibility determination has been completed and benefits approved, the caseworker must also notify CSSDChild Support Services Division of the good cause decision by sending an email to cssdgoodcause@alaska.gov.
 This is necessary:

-a.
-To prevent CSSDChild Support Services Division collection activities as appropriate to each case; and
+1. To prevent CSSDChild Support Services Division collection activities as appropriate to each case; and

-b.
-To allow CSSDChild Support Services Division to review the caseworker’s decision on the good cause claim.
+2. To allow CSSDChild Support Services Division to review the caseworker's decision on the good cause claim.
 If CSSDChild Support Services Division has reason to question that decision, they may correspond with the caseworker and ask for reconsideration.
 However, the good cause decision is ultimately the responsibility of the DPADivision of Public Assistance caseworker.

 2. No Claim for Good Cause

-If the parent or caretaker relative refuses to complete the GEN 53Child Support Information Form and does not claim good cause, or fails to respond within 10 days to the request to complete the GEN 53Child Support Information Form or claim good cause, the caseworker must impose a financial penalty following the policy in ATAPAlaska Temporary Assistance Program MSManual Section 723.
+If the parent or caretaker relative refuses to complete the GEN 53Child Support Information Form and does not claim good cause, or fails to respond within 10 days to the request to complete the GEN 53Child Support Information Form or claim good cause, the caseworker must impose a financial penalty following the policy in ATAPAlaska Temporary Assistance Program MS 723.
 If the caretaker relative is not included in the assistance unit, a penalty cannot be imposed, but CSSDChild Support Services Division will still pursue collection of child support for the child.

 717-4 D. FAILURE TO SIGN OVER CHILD SUPPORT PAYMENTS

-Once TATemporary Assistance is approved, the parent or caretaker relative is required to sign over to CSSDChild Support Services Division any child support payments for months of TATemporary Assistance made by, or on behalf of, a noncustodial parent for any child included in the assistance unit.
-This includes any payments received from another state’s child support agency, or received in error from the Alaska Child Support Services Division.
+Once TATemporary Assistance is approved, the parent or caretaker relative is required to sign over to CSSDChild Support Services Division any child support payments for months of TATemporary Assistance made by, or on behalf of, a noncustodial parent for a any child included in the assistance unit.
+This includes any payments received from another state's child support agency, or received in error from the Alaska Child Support Services Division.

 717-4 E. CSSDChild Support Services Division NOTICE OF NONCOOPERATION

 CSSDChild Support Services Division will notify the caseworker through an EISEligibility Information System alert whenever they determine a parent or caretaker relative has refused or failed to cooperate with requested activities.
-If this occurs, the caseworker must send a timely notice of adverse action (EISEligibility Information System notice W709Benefit Decrease - Child Support Penalty) and impose a noncooperation penalty, if the parent or caretaker relative is included in the assistance unit, according to the penalty provisions described in ATAPAlaska Temporary Assistance Program MSManual Section 723.
+If this occurs, the caseworker must send a timely notice of adverse action (EISEligibility Information System notice W709Benefit Decrease - Child Support Penalty) and impose a noncooperation penalty, if the parent or caretaker relative is included in the assistance unit, according to the penalty provisions described in ATAPAlaska Temporary Assistance Program MS 723.

 The notice informs the parent or caretaker relative that CSSDChild Support Services Division has notified DPADivision of Public Assistance of their noncooperation.
 It also instructs the parent or caretaker relative to take one of the following actions within 10 days:

 If the parent or caretaker relative claims good cause for not completing the requested activity, the caseworker must decide whether or not to allow the claim.
-A good cause claim must be acted upon within 30 days from the date the signed claim for good cause is received in the DPADivision of Public Assistance office.
+A good cause claim must be acted upon with 30 days from the date the signed claim for good cause is received in the DPADivision of Public Assistance office.

 If good cause is allowed, the caseworker sends the W061Child Support - Good Cause Allowed notice to the parent or caretaker relative, codes EISEligibility Information System as appropriate, ends the penalty and restores benefits.
-When the good cause decision is made after the eligibility determination has been completed and benefits approved, the caseworker must also notify CSSDChild Support Services Division of the good cause decision by sending an e-mail to cssdgoodcause@alaska.gov.
+When the good cause decision is made after the eligibility determination has been completed and benefits approved, the caseworker must also notify CSSDChild Support Services Division of the good cause decision by sending an email to cssdgoodcause@alaska.gov.

-If good cause is not allowed the caseworker sends the W062"Child Support - Good Cause Not Allowed" to the family and the penalty remains in place.
+If good cause is not allowed, the caseworker sends the W062Child Support - Good Cause Not Allowed to the family and the penalty remains in place.
 If the parent or caretaker relative is not included in the assistance unit, a penalty cannot be imposed, but CSSDChild Support Services Division will still pursue collection of child support for the child.

 Previous Section